All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Adverse events 23% mild 19% mild p=0.52

-Comparative effectiveness between MOTS-c and SS-31 cannot be directly assessed due to the lack of head-to-head trials.
-However, the available data suggests complementary rather than competing roles.
-MOTS-c appears more effective for metabolic optimization and exercise performance enhancement in healthy aging, while SS-31 shows superior efficacy in pathological mitochondrial dysfunction and acute cardioprotection scenarios.
+Comparative effectiveness between MOTS-c and SS-31 can't be directly assessed due to the lack of head-to-head trials.
+But the available data suggests complementary rather than competing roles.
+MOTS-c appears more effective for metabolic improvement and exercise performance enhancement in healthy aging, while SS-31 shows superior efficacy in pathological mitochondrial dysfunction and acute cardioprotection scenarios.

 Long-term safety data remains limited for both peptides.
 MOTS-c studies report minimal adverse events, primarily injection site reactions in 8-12% of participants.
 SS-31 clinical trials documented headache (15%), dizziness (12%), and nausea (8%) as the most common side effects, with serious adverse events occurring at similar rates to placebo groups.